 For those visitors who experience difficulty with stairs, there are exhibits on-site which require little climbing in order to view.
 The commandant’s office, the first floor of the officers’ quarters, and the bakery are all exhibits with just one or two steps up to the entrance.

 The second floor hospital exhibit and other second floor exhibits are not wheelchair accessible.
 However, a photograph book showing the inaccessible areas of the site is available at the information desk.
-Wheelchair accessible public restrooms are located in the Visitor Center and on the ground floor of the infantry barracks located on the east side of the parade ground.
+Wheelchair accessible public restrooms are located in the Visitor Center, the infantry barracks museum, and on the ground floor of the infantry barracks located on the east side of the parade ground.

 The site's museum and film, which are located in a reconstructed infantry barracks, are fully accessible via elevator.
 On the first floor of the museum are exhibits abour Fort Scott in the 1840s.
 On the second floor are interactive exhibits about Bleeding Kanaas and the Civil War and the site's film.
 The film can also be viewed on the site's website.